Spot a Bright Star in the Sky Tonight

 The object most frequently mistaken for a bright star is Venus.

-Venus reflects sunlight extremely efficiently because thick clouds cover it.
+Venus reflects sunlight extremely efficiently because it has thick clouds.
 As a result, it can appear dazzlingly bright shortly after sunset or just before sunrise.

 For centuries, Venus has been known as the Evening Star or the Morning Star, depending on when it appears in the sky.